MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/uefi-csp.md

 The UEFI configuration service provider (CSP) interfaces to UEFI's Device Firmware Configuration Interface (DFCI) to make BIOS configuration changes.
 This CSP was added in Windows 10, next major version.

 > [!Note]
-> The UEFI CSP version published in Windows 10, version 1803 was replaced with the one from next major version.
+> The UEFI CSP version published in Windows 10, version 1803 was replaced with this one from next major version.

 The following diagram shows the UEFI CSP in tree format.